An explanation of Mondrian's oeuvre by Michael Sciam

 Diagram C

-Reading from the bottom toward the center of the canvas, we thus see a decrease in the vertical component of each horizontal section.
-The vertical/horizontal space becomes almost entirely horizontal (Diagram A).
-During this process it is possible to intuit a square form (Diagram B).
+Reading from the bottom toward the center of the canvas, we thus see a decrease in the vertical component of each horizontal rectangular section.
+A vertical/horizontal area becomes almost entirely horizontal (Diagram A + B).
+During this process it is possible to intuit a square form (Diagram A).

-The horizontal rectangles contract in the center to assume the proportions of a very narrow white plane (Diagram A) that has practically the same thickness as the black segment and the line defining it.
-The narrow plane has in fact the appearance of a white linear segment.
+The horizontal rectangles contract in the center to assume the proportions of a very narrow white plane (Diagram B) that has practically the same thickness as the underlying horizontal segment and the continuous horizontal line above it which define the narrow white plane which has, in fact, the appearance of a white linear segment.
 Planes and lines (finite space and infinite space) as well as black and white are equivalent in this area.

-While the space becomes almost exclusively horizontal proceeding from the bottom edge toward the center, the vertical component shows an increase as we move from the center towards the upper part of the canvas (Diagram C).
+While space becomes almost exclusively horizontal, proceeding from the bottom edge toward the center, the vertical component shows an increase as we move from the center towards the upper part of the canvas (Diagram C).

 Observe the contrast between the only horizontal line and the black segment beneath it.
-The latter appears slightly thicker as though the black horizontal line became the segment for an instant and the loss of extension were transformed into an increase in thickness:
+The latter appears slightly thicker as though the loss of extension of the continuous horizontal line was transformed into an increase in thickness of the segment below:

 Fig. 9